 2021 Kia K5

 2021 Hyundai Sonata

 |1.6L Turbo 4-Cylinder||Base Engine||2.5L 4-Cylinder|

 |180 horsepower | 195 pound-feet of torque||Power Specs||191 horsepower | 181 pound-feet of torque|

 |2.5L Turbo 4-Cylinder (290 horsepower)||Available Engine (horsepower)||1.6L Turbo 4-cylinder (180 horsepower)|

 |8-inch touchscreen display | 10.25-inch touchscreen display||Infotainment Center (standard | available)||8-inch touchscreen display | 10.25-inch touchscreen display|

 |16 cubic feet||Trunk Space||16 cubic feet|

 The 2021 Kia K5 brings everything drivers didn’t know they needed.
-The striking good looks of this Kia sedan offer a stylish and sleek look on the road and available add-on features make it even more appealing.
+The striking good looks of this Kia sedan offers a stylish and sleek look on the road and available add on features make it even more appealing.
 The K5 offers five trim levels in its mix, each offering an array of features that will appeal to any driver.